wesleyegberto/vscode-java-tests/README.md

 Features:

 * Snippets to write tests
-* Generate or open a test class for a given class
+* Generate/open a test class for a given class
+* Generate/open a class using its qualified name (like IntelliJ IDEA)

 ## How to Use